spartanglady/Cross-origin-passkey-demo/README.md

 ### Demo User

-A pre-seeded user is available for quick testing (no passkey registration needed for the email lookup flow):
+A pre-seeded user is available for quick testing (no passkey registration needed for the phone lookup flow):

-- **Email:** `demo@example.com`
+- **Phone:** `1234567890`
 - **Name:** Alex Johnson
 - **Cards:** Visa 4242, Mastercard 8888, Amex 1234

-> Note: Since this user has no passkey credential registered in your browser, you'll need to register a new account with a fresh email to test the full passkey flow.
+> Note: Since this user has no passkey credential registered in your browser, you'll need to register a new account with a fresh phone number to test the full passkey flow.
+> The app also features **Conditional Passkey Autofill** for returning users, presented on the phone number entry screen.

 ## Tech Stack